passbutler/passbutler-server/README.md

     $ debuild

-The "deb" file is created in parent directory.
+The "deb" file is created in the parent directory.